jyennaco/mac-media-importer-organizer/README.md

 mantis archive --s3bucket bucket-name --dir ~/Pictures/20200325_Pics

+# Provide the "--keyword" arg to specify a keyword to be used in the archive
+# files, instead of a randomly selected keyword

+mantis archive --s3bucket bucket-name --dir ~/Pictures/20200325_Pics --keyword joeiphone

 # Re-Archive an S3Bucket, this will reorganize an S3 bucket with media files
-into a proper mediamantis archive, where zip files do not exceed 2 GBs
+# into a proper mediamantis archive, where zip files do not exceed 2 GBs

 mantis rearchive --s3bucket bucket-name

 # Use the "--library NAME" arg to import/archive files under a separate
-sub-library.
-For example, a family member's pics/videos that should be in a separate library:
+# sub-library.
+For example, a family member's pics/videos that should be
+# in a separate library:

 mantis import --dir ~/Pictures/20201128_Joys_Pics --library JOY mantis import --s3bucket bucket-name \
     --filters YYYYMMDD-YYYYMMDD_keyword.zip \
     --library FRED

+# Note: The --library can be saved in the archive in archive.txt.
+If mantis
+# finds a library in archive.txt at import time, it will be used in the import.

 ```